universal-meaning-map/ipld-mindmap-old-readme/README.md

 ]
 ```

-But because we're on a global domain, the same node may have difrent relationships in a different subset of the mindmap.
+But because we're on a global domain, the same node may have different relationships in a different subset of the mindmap.
 This implies that it can also be represented like this:

 ```
 [
     {
         nodeName:"Node1",
-        relationships: [ relationship1]
+        relationships: [relationship1]
     },
     {
         nodeName:"Node1",
-        relationships: [ relationship2]
+        relationships: [relationship2]
     },
     {
         nodeName:"Node2",